ml6team/quick-tips/structured_data/2021_06_07_timeseries_labeling_tools/README.md

 So in a sense, this is also a labeling tool, albeit an automated one.

-As it plugs in into Grafana a lot of different data data sources can be used, e.g.
+As it plugs in into Grafana a lot of different data sources can be used, e.g. Influxdb, Mysql, Graphite,...

 The tool was not tested, so unsure how good the pattern recognition is.